-Beginner's Guitar Class I is a 10-week course designed for the beginner looking to
+Beginner's Guitar Class is a 10-week course designed for the beginner looking to learn

-learn to perform solo, duet and ensemble pieces in a group setting.
-Instructors choose
+to perform solo, duet and ensemble pieces in a group setting.
+Instructors choose the

-the required materials to promote the best learning environment.
-All ages are welcome.
+required materials to promote the best learning environment.

 After completing the beginner’s course, students have an opportunity to continue their